-The CMUG requirements were obtained from the CMUG Baseline Requirements Document (D1.1 v2.2, 2020) and reflect requirements specifically defined by the climate modellers.
+The CMUG requirements were obtained from the CMUG Baseline Requirements Document (D1.1 v3.0, 2022) and reflect requirements specifically defined by the climate modellers.
+It is worth noting that the CMUG requirements are consistent with those of GCOS 2022: if the GCOS requirements are met then so are CMUG requirements.